ISSuh/gen-go-proxy/example/proxy/README.md

 # proxy example

-This example guides you on how to generate and use proxy code with simple-gen-proxy.
+This example guides you on how to generate and use proxy code with gen-go-proxy.

 ## Usage